-The Master of Physician Assistant (MPA) degree at WSU is a rigorous 26-month graduate program that prepares students to function as generalist PAs, who possess a wide array of knowledge in primary care.
+The Master of Physician Associate (MPA) degree at WSU is a rigorous 26-month, 93 credit hour, graduate program that prepares students to function as generalist PAs, who possess a wide array of knowledge in primary care.
 Students in this program are required to demonstrate a range of physical, cognitive and behavioral abilities and skills necessary to perform successfully in various clinical situations.

 During the course of this program, students are trained and educated to serve where healthcare need is greatest; this includes underserved populations, in rural areas, and with minorities and older adults.

 - Graduate in just 26 months from an accredited and affordable program.
-Our Program tuition and even out-of-state tuition compares very favorably with programs across the nation.
-Our 26-month program allows students to begin clinical rotations in just 14 months and graduate in 26 months.
-The lock-step curriculum means you start and graduate with the same team of students.
+Our Program tuition and fees including out-of-state compares favorably with programs across the nation.
+Students begin clinical rotations in just 14 months and graduate in 26 months.
+A lock-step curriculum means you start and graduate with the same team of students.

-- Excellent NCCPA pass rate and high Program graduation rate.
-Our graduates have met or exceeded the national pass rate on the PANCE for decades.
-They also perform above the national average on other standardized measures of medical knowledge such as PACKRAT and End-of-Rotation Exams.
-Most notably, our Program has a 100% 5-year average on the national boards!
+- Excellent NCCPA pass rate.
+Our graduates have exceeded the national pass rate on the PANCE for decades.
+They also consistently perform above the national average on other standardized measures of medical knowledge such as PACKRAT and End-of-Rotation Exams.